-Once in place, your support plan will be initially and then annually reviewed so that we can make sure it continues to meet your needs.
-If your circumstances change your Support Plan may also be subject to change.
+Once in place, your support plan will be initially reviewed after 6 weeks and then annually reviewed so that we can make sure it continues to meet your needs.
+If your circumstances change your plan may also be subject to change.

-2. Why do I need a Care & Support Plan?
+2. Why do I need a Care and Support Plan?